MikeL538/goit-react-hw-04-images/README.md

 ## Usage

+1. *As this is student project this step can be skipped as author's key is used.
+   {
-1. Create .env file in root folder and add line "REACT_APP_ApiKey=YOUR_KEY".
+   Create .env file in root folder and add line "REACT_APP_ApiKey=YOUR_KEY".
    Change "YOUR_KEY" with your key.
+   }

 2. Run the application in development mode: npm start The application will be launched at http://localhost:3000 and will be accessible in your web browser.